- I Cannot Install Boxcryptor

 - Scan the QR code with your Authenticator App.
 Copy the Secret Key and store it in a secure place.

-Important: In case of losing your second device, you can use the Secret Key to configure an Authenticator App on another device.
+Important: In case of losing your second device, you can use the secret key to configure a new authenticator app on another device.
 Afterwards, you can use this device to sign in to your account again.
-In this case, we recommend disabling and enabling 2FA as a next step, to ensure that the lost device can no longer be used for sign ins.
+In this case, we recommend changing the authenticator app as a next step, to ensure that the lost device can no longer be used for sign ins.
 Please store your secret key wisely.
 It looks similar to this:

-It's possible that backups of the mobile device and the subsequent recovery will cause settings (pages) in the Autenticator app to be lost.
+It's possible that backups of the mobile device and the subsequent recovery will cause settings (pages) in the authenticator app to be lost.
 We therefore recommend to make a separate backup of the settings beforehand (for example, by backing up the secret keys or using in-app backups).
 Alternatively, you can setup a security key as a second factor backup.

-Limitations: Boxcryptor for Windows Phone (retired) and Boxcryptor for Chrome (beta) do not support 2FA.
-In both cases, you won't be able to sign in if 2FA is enabled.
+Limitations: Boxcryptor for Chrome (beta) do not support 2FA.
+That means, you will be not able to sign in, as long 2FA is enabled.
 However, the following workaround exists:

 - Go to boxcryptor.com and disable 2FA.